Elizabeth Hurley, 54, Defies Age In White Button-Down Top In Breast Cancer Awareness Post

 Every 15 seconds, somewhere in the world, a woman is diagnosed with breast cancer.
 In one way or another, we’re all drawn together by this disease.
 Grab your favourite pink lipstick and help us fund life-saving research.
 Draw a pink ribbon on your hand, post a photo, and share why it’s #TimeToEndBreastCancer.
 Add #ELCdonates to your post to join in our mission to create a breast cancer-free world.
 For every public, in-feed Instagram post during the month of October featuring both #TimeToEndBreastCancer and #ELCdonates together, @esteelaudercompanies will donate $25 (a half hour of research) up to $250,000 to @bcrfcure. $250,000 will fund a one-year BCRF research grant. #elcambassador ????

-The post has only been live on her account for a few short hours but it’s earned Hurley a ton of attention from her loyal Instagram fans, racking up over 17,000 likes in addition to 200-plus comments.
-Some fans commented on the shot to let Hurley know that she looks amazing while countless others let her know that they would be donating to the cause.
+The post has only been live on her account for a few short hours, but it’s earned Hurley a ton of attention from her loyal Instagram fans, racking up over 17,000 likes in addition to 200-plus comments.
+Some fans commented on the shot to let Hurley know that she looks amazing, while countless others let her know that they would be donating to the cause.

 “Such a Beautiful lady inside and out,” one fan wrote with a pink heart emoji attached to the end.